Birthright (1938 film): Production

 The Birthright remake was first scheduled for release in 1937, but in January 1938 it was reported that filming was still taking place in Ridgefield, New Jersey.
 The crew was estimated to number 15 members.

 Release

 The exact date of the film's theatrical release is unclear, though it most likely occurred at some point in 1938.
 By mid-March 1939, the film was playing in theaters in Oakland, California.

 Black patrons of Oakland's Lincoln Theater threatened to boycott all black films (also known as race films) after having seen Birthright and Micheaux's 1935 film Temptation, as they accused the films of stereotyping blacks in the same manner as did mainstream Hollywood productions.

 Legacy

-Although Micheaux's 1924 version of Birthright is considered a lost film, the portion of the 1939 version that survives was restored under Library of Congress supervision and has been preserved in its AFI Collection.
+Although the 1924 film is considered lost, the portion of the 1938 version that survives was restored under Library of Congress supervision and has been preserved in its AFI Collection.
+Along with other Micheaux films, Birthright is available on The Criterion Channel.